dennis2908/btpntest1/README.md

 1. node JS
 2. mongo lite (neDB) because mongo DB online is not available for me (don't have account)
+3. indexing mongo lite
-3. node-cache will update to node-cache each time on add,update,delete case because redis online is not available.<br>
+4. node-cache will update to node-cache each time on add,update,delete case because redis online is not available.<br>
    (don't have account).
-4. jsonwebtoken
+5. jsonwebtoken
-5. Postman
+6. Postman
-6. Auth token auto generate
+7. Auth token auto generate
-7. bearer token Authorization
+8. bearer token Authorization

 # Instalation and running server locally :
 1. Use command prompt and direct to root folder and type :</br>